FabianMaumeApify/actor-rag-web-browser/actors/apify_rag-web-browser/README.md

 RAG Web Browser has been designed for easy integration with LLM applications, GPTs, OpenAI Assistants, and RAG pipelines using function calling.

 ### Use Apify MCP Server
 You can connect to the MCP server using clients like ClaudeDesktop and LibreChat, or even build your own.
-Read all about how you can [set up Apify Actors with MCP](https://blog.apify.com/how-to-use-mcp/).

-For Google Search Results Scraper, go to the MCP tab and then go through the following steps:

-Start a Server-Sent Events (SSE) session to receive a sessionId Send API messages using that sessionId to trigger the scraper The message starts the Google Search Results Scraper with the provided input The response should be: Accepted
+The RAG Web Browser is the default Actor for the MCP server, so you will access it right after installing the MCP server.

+Simply follow the tutorial to setup [Apify MCP server](https://blog.apify.com/how-to-use-mcp/).

 ### OpenAPI schema

 Here you can find the [OpenAPI 3.1.0 schema](https://apify.com/apify/rag-web-browser/endpoints)